P-p-H-d/mlib/README.md

 ##### void name\_clean(name\_t concurrent)

 Clean the concurrent container.
-Afterwards the container is empty, but remains initilized.
+Afterwards the container is empty, but remains initialized.
 This method is only defined if the base container exports the CLEAN operator.

 ##### void name\_clear(name\_t concurrent)